Levy-Y/levy-y/README.md

 # 💫 About Me:
 <p align="center">
 	Hi, I'm Levy!
-I am currently in high school, and I am a networking apprentice at BMW Group Debrecen.
-In 	my free time, I love creating new things using Python, JavaScript, Java, or C# that may help other people!
+I am currently in high school.
+In my free time, I love creating new things using Java, or C#, Python that may help other people!
 </p>

 # 💻 Tech Stack: